MicrosoftDocs/azure-devops-docs/docs/package/how-to/recover-deleted-package.md

 **VSTS** | **TFS 2018** | **TFS 2017**

-If you’ve deleted a package from Visual Studio Team Services (VSTS), builds that depend on that package will start to fail.
-You won’t be able to repush that package to the feed because of [immutability](../feeds/immutability.md).
+If you've deleted a package from Visual Studio Team Services (VSTS), builds that depend on that package will start to fail.
+You won't be able to repush that package to the feed because of [immutability](../feeds/immutability.md).
 In order to recover the package and have builds start working again, you can recover it from the Recycle Bin.

 ## Recover a deleted package